30

 ; the size of the array,n

-; and the element a to be inserted as its parameters. - Under the function: you have to check if the stack is already full.
+; and element a is to be inserted as its parameters. - Under the function: you have to check if the stack is already full.
 If so, return from the function. and If the stack is not full, increment

 top